Get a graduate degree

 - A writing sample (a 10-15 page critical paper in English or portfolio of writing samples);

-- Graduate Assistantship application if the prospective student would like to be considered for this award.
+- Graduate Assistantship application if the prospective student would like to be considered for this award (submitted directly to the English Department).

 Applicants will be notified by mail once their application is complete.
 Students who do not meet 1 and 2, above, but show high promise, may be admitted conditionally.
 As conditions of admission, they may be required to take extra courses or make up deficiencies (including weaknesses in writing) or they may have other requirements stipulated.